Our Passion

 • 5:00 PM - Dinner

-The entire camp gathers in the cafeteria for a home-cooked dinner.
-This meal includes the salad bar and usually some kind of dessert.
+The entire camp gathers in the cafeteria for a home-cooked dinner, including our popular salad bar.
 Sometimes we cater pizzas or cook hamburgers on the grill for dinner.
-One night of the week we have a full-blown birthday party for all the Campers during an extended dinner hour.
+One night of the week we have a full-blown birthday party for all the campers during an extended dinner hour.
+The birthday party meal is usually a highlight and one of the few times we serve our campers sugar.
+You can't have a party without birthday cake!

 • 6:00 PM - Evening Activity

 This event varies based on the day and weather.
-It can be field games, playing on inflatables, water games, a carnival with gifts, or special presentations about wild animals, rope-skippers, or big tractors.
+It can be field games, playing on inflatables, water games, a tea party, a spa night, a talent show, a carnival with gifts, or special presentations about wild animals, rope-skippers, or big tractors.
+Each evening at camp the nightly activity rotates.

 • 9:00 PM - Lights Out